OpenConext-Attic/OpenConext-eduproxy/README.md

 The SAML Spring Security library needs the following keys:

-* private DSA key / public certificate pai for the eduProxy
+* private DSA key / public certificate pair for the eduProxy IdP / SP
 * the public certificate of the real IdentityProvider
 * the certificates of the Service Providers